fmeringdal/nettu-scheduler/examples/booking.md

     startTs: bookingSlotsBefore[0].start,
     calendarId: calendar.id,
     duration: 1000 * 60 * 30, // 30 minutes in millis
-    isService: true, // Flagging this event as a service event so that possible service buffers will be created correctly
+    serviceId: service.id, // Flagging this event as a service event so that possible service buffers will be created correctly
     busy: true, // The user will be busy during this time and not bookable
     // Optional if you want to receive a webhook notification 15 minutes before
     // the booking
-    reminder: {
-        minutesBefore: 15
-    }
+    reminders: [{
+        delta: -15,
+        identifier: "remind"
+    }]
 });

 const bookingSlotsRes2 = await client.service.getBookingslots(service.id, {